 Sycamore anthracnose is the most serious disease of sycamore trees.
 The fungus attacks newly emerging leaves early in the spring, which causes rapid wilting.
-The brown, irregular leaf spots on older leaves, caused by sycamore anthracnose, may be confused with frost damage.
+Thebrown, irregular leaf spots on older leaves may be confused with frost damage.
 Smaller spots tend to follow the edges of veins, but they may enlarge to encompass the whole leaf.
 Sycamore leaves are naturally fuzzy, so be careful not to confuse this natural feature with the fungus.

-Anthracnose is especially threatening because it attacks leaves and woody tissue.
+Anthracnose is especially damaging because it attacks leaves and woody tissue.
 Cankers, or sunken diseased areas, form on woody tissue.
 These dead, rough areas typically are darker in color than the surrounding tissue.
 Cankers may kill the ends of twigs back eight to ten inches from the tip.

 Be sure to prune and destroy all infected twigs and branches, remove and destroy all fallen leaves, and completely remove cankered areas.
 If not removed, they will produce infectious spores the following spring.

 For more information, see the following Colorado State University Extension fact sheet(s).

 Do you have a question?
 Try Ask an Expert!

 Updated Tuesday, July 22, 2014